AiMecreative/AiMecreative.github.io/source/_posts/OS.md

 **CPU Scheduler:** When the CPU is idle, the OS mus select another process to run.
 The selected process is carried out by **the short-term scheduler(CPU scheduler)**.
 The CPU scheduler selects a process from the ready queue, and allocates the CPU resources to it.
 The ready queue does not have to be a FIFO one.
 There are many ways to organize the ready queue.

-## :cherry_blossom:Circumstances that scheduling may take place
+## Circumstances that scheduling may take place
 1. running -> wait (e.g. doing for I/O)
 2. running -> ready (e.g. interrupt occurs)
 3. wait -> ready (e.g. I/O completion)